madkins23/go-slog/internal/scoring/score/doc/overview.md

 These can be found on the [Home page](/go-slog/) or in the `Scoring` drop-down in the upper right section of every page.

-Algorithms are implemented by ["scorekeepers"](https://pkg.go.dev/github.com/madkins23/go-slog/internal/scoring/score/keeper.go).
+Algorithms are implemented by ["scorekeepers"](https://pkg.go.dev/github.com/madkins23/go-slog/internal/scoring/keeper).
 Each scorekeeper is specified by the two axes shown in the scoring chart.
+Each axis interprets test data according to its own algorithm.

-The _current_ scorekeeper algorithm is described below:
+The current scorekeeper and axis algorithms are described below: